Common Power Query errors & how to fix them

 • Token Literal expected means the next thing in the formula is expected to be a value, column name, or function.

-• Token Then expected, or Token Else expected means the words then or else are expected to be entered.
-These will appear when writing an if statement.
+• Token ‘else’ expected means the word else is expected to be entered while entering an if statement.

 • Token RightParen expected means that a closing bracket (or parentheses depending on your local vernacular), is expected to close a formula.